 The ABA Legal Technology Resource Center (LTRC) has articles and resources concerning disaster preparedness on their blog Law Technology Today.
 Follow them on Twitter, Facebook, and LinkedIn for emerging updates.

 - ABA Guide to Conducting a Business Continuity Exercise

-- The Essential Formbook: Comprehensive Management Tools for Lawyers (Vol IV, Disaster Planning, Risk Management and Professional Liability Insurance. (excerpts, four volume set may be purchased through the ABA Webstore).
+- The Essential Formbook: Comprehensive Management Tools for Lawyers (Vol IV, Disaster Planning, Risk Management and Professional Liability Insurance.

 - Planning for Reconstituting a Law Office after a Disaster